 Know at all times exactly how much you have borrowed, the interest rate, the exact terms, and when the payments will commence.
 Start repaying at the first moment possible and pay more than is required.
 Do not push the limit by accepting the six months of grace you’ll get before starting to repay your debt.
 Do not consolidate or rewrite the loans if doing so extends the payback time.
 Accelerate the schedule so you pay off the loan as quickly as possible.
 Above all, never default.

 Your kids can get help paying for school, but nobody will help you pay for your own future.
 Going into debt to pay for a child’s education could be the biggest financial mistake you will ever make.
 It is not some kind of gift.

 The best gift you will ever give your kids is assurance that you will not become a financial burden to them in your old age.
 If you are not aggressively saving to fund your retirement, that is exactly what will happen.
 Not a pretty picture, is it?

-Work every holiday break, every summer and during every school year, too—as if your life depends on it.
+Work every holiday break, every summer, and during every school year, too—as if your life depends on it.
 Take any and all jobs you can get.
 Stop spending your brains out on everything that looks cool.

 Stop whining and stop feeling entitled to have someone else pay your way.

 You may never again be presented with the privilege you are facing now of being accepted into a college or university.
 This is a big deal.
 Don’t blow it.